usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- Usually, when people die, they stay on the same planet.
+So they are always with you.
+- According to the book "Designing Data-Intensive Applications", Twitter fans out (creates for each follower) tweets, so anyone who follows you doesn't need to do a join to see your tweets... except for people with lots of followers, because a tweet from one of these people would mean having to write the same tweet millions of times.
+- It is not simply true that a database should not be used as a messaged queue.
+Redis (database used as queues) and Kafka (queue system with DB-like guarantees) are such data systems that blur the lines.
+- A videos says [Amazon want to be a monopsony, not a monopoly](https://www.youtube.com/watch?v=KPGZgujnVek): a situation where there is only one buyer.
+It wants to be the only buyer [of goods] in town, making them the only one to sell goods...?
+This is much less "evil" under the public eye.
+- [Jeff Hammerbacher](https://en.wikipedia.org/wiki/Jeff_Hammerbacher) was quoted saying "The best minds of my generation are thinking about how to make people click ads.
+That sucks."
+His LinkedIn says he went to Harvard.
+- An [`HttpOnly` cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) is only sent to the server; it is not accessible through code.
+- Ask about the expected scale of your feature.
+[If you don't ask, you need to assume you design for the main product scale](https://dropbox.tech/application/engineering-dropbox-transfer--making-simple-even-simpler), which can be a billion concurrent users (Google search).
+- Twits (which I assume is the term for people who use Twitter... that, or Twats) combat the length limit by replying to themselves, effectively starting a thread.
+- [CPAN](https://www.cpan.org/) is Perl's version of NPM.
+Since [the language is stuck in the 2010s](https://news.ycombinator.com/item?id=23633478), and even the site itself is stuck in 2017, there is no need to learn it.
+- An timeline full of horizontal bars is called a [gantt chart](https://en.wikipedia.org/wiki/Gantt_chart), invented by Henry Gantt.
+- The Japanese name for a prostitute's working area is called a [teahouse](https://en.wikipedia.org/wiki/Love_hotel) (茶屋).
+- Perl---and [TIMTOWTDI](http://wordaligned.org/articles/timtowtdi-vs-tsboapooowtdi)--epitomises the big picture.
+It is important to get something to work, any way you can, not because you have a passion for programming *the best shit*, but because you have other more important *shit* to do.
+You just want to get shit done and go home.
+See the big picture.
+- "Vishing"...
+Voice phishing... is calling into a call centre and social engineering them.
+- When you were young and naive (i.e. a few minutes ago) you thought [they hand-shaped every piece of nigiri sushi](https://ozawa.ca/product/autec-nigiri-sushi-maker/).
+There's [a tool for everything](https://www.youtube.com/watch?v=fH_RURy525w) man.
+- Almost all bitter drinks are supposed to be [served with ice](https://www.huffpost.com/entry/the-moscow-mule-sucks-15_b_4919024) so the dilution improves the taste with each sip.
+Also, negroni is either the most overrated or underrated cocktail, depending on which list you look at, and [how you decide to mix the stuff](https://www.reddit.com/r/cocktails/comments/9ugfa8/the_most_overrated_cocktails_according_to/e947ekf/).
+- In JSON Schema, [number](https://json-schema.org/understanding-json-schema/reference/numeric.html) is only integers and floating point, not "infinity" or "NaN".
+Reason: [JSON cannot contain Infinity or NaN](https://stackoverflow.com/a/61844072/1558430) anyway.
+- The only difference between a black russian and a white russian is the cream.
+- None of the baby gates you see on sale have horizontal slats because [babies climb on them like ladders](https://www.reddit.com/r/DIY/comments/h7jp9y/standard_baby_gate_wouldnt_fit_my_staircase_so_i/fuld2cv/).
+- In ["policy-process-procedure"](https://www.sweetprocess.com/what-are-the-differences-between-a-policy-a-process-and-a-procedure-why-knowing-this-is-the-key-to-scaling-and-automating-your-business/), processes are the big things, and procedures are steps inside a process.
+- A [mock mojito](https://www.bbcgoodfood.com/recipes/mojito-mocktail) is just mojito with rum replaced by nothing.
+- In a regex, `\d` is a number, and `\D` is "not a number".
+- A "Project" on JIRA can have many "boards".
+- The [negroni](https://en.wikipedia.org/wiki/Negroni) cocktail is served [strictly before a meal](https://en.wikipedia.org/wiki/Ap%C3%A9ritif_and_digestif).
+- There is no benefit shooting [23.976fps vs 24fps](https://www.reddit.com/r/cinematography/comments/8m6z54/24p_vs_23976p/).
+23.976 happened when the NTSC colour system wanted colour TV to be played at 29.97fps rather than 30fps for black and white.
+- [On line breaks (for anything in a terminal)](https://lkml.org/lkml/2020/5/29/1038), Linus said "Excessive line breaks are BAD" ... and he does "not care about somebody with a 80x25 terminal window getting line wrapping". ...
+"80-column terminals in 2020 isn't reasonable any more as far as (he was) concerned".
+Yet, here was the same guy [arguing for wrapping at 72 columns in git / github commit messages](https://github.com/torvalds/linux/pull/17#issuecomment-5660417), so maybe 80-column lines in C is annoying to read when [8-space indentation](https://www.kernel.org/doc/html/v4.10/process/coding-style.html) is used.
+See also: [other people arguing for 80, 100, 120-column lines](https://www.reddit.com/r/programming/comments/gt4wgn/linus_torvalds_on_80character_line_limit/).
+- [Tegestology](https://en.wikipedia.org/wiki/Drink_coaster) is collecting drink coasters.
+- [Tree spiking](https://en.wikipedia.org/wiki/Tree_spiking).
+When you hate tree loggers so much, you plant metal rods inside a tree when they are young, so they fuck with logging companies decades into the future.
+- Mercenaries are soldiers who fight for money (rather than honour or political interests).
+- The [ManBearPig](https://www.youtube.com/watch?v=tuKjwWYyfkw) was created as [an allegory for Climate Change denial](https://en.wikipedia.org/wiki/ManBearPig#Legacy), for which critics allege "everyone has an agenda ... they throw around bad science, ... you can't just let people tell you that if you don't believe in [ManBearPig], then you don't care about the world."
+- [A stay-at-home mom works 24/7](https://www.washingtonpost.com/news/parenting/wp/2015/05/22/a-stay-at-home-moms-duties-need-to-be-shared/) and needs her work shared with her spouse, who... presumably doesn't do anything at home then, in order for this argument to be made.
+- A defector says [North Koreans are actually very happy and laugh a lot](https://www.youtube.com/watch?v=DyqUw0WYwoc).
+When you have too much, you think too much.
+In the same video: for some reason they can't afford rice ($3 per kg), but can illegally access outside information via CDs and USB drives, so they can afford computers.
+They even have phones!
+But if you call South Korea, you die.
+They defect now not because they don't can't survive, but because there is no freedom, and they have dreams that they cannot fulfil.
+- The [President of Singapore](https://en.wikipedia.org/wiki/President_of_Singapore#Election) is [directly elected by the people](https://www.pmo.gov.sg/the-government), [since 1991](https://en.wikipedia.org/wiki/Presidential_elections_in_Singapore)... but [the 2017 presidental election had only one candidate](https://en.wikipedia.org/wiki/2017_Singaporean_presidential_election), and she won uncontested.
+The [Prime Minister of Singapore](https://en.wikipedia.org/wiki/Prime_Minister_of_Singapore) is appointed by the president rather than through election, and although acts as effective head of the Executive branch, does not control the Judiciary and Legislative branches.
+- Oh...
+Catharine has two As...
+- In Jetbrains products, hitting enter always presses the default button, even if you have another button highlighted.
+- The dates 4/4, 6/6, 8/8, 10/10, and 12/12 always fall on the same weekday.
+[Doomsday rule](https://www.timeanddate.com/date/doomsday-rule.html).
+No date has the same weekday across different years (for that you'll need 364 days per year and no leap years).
+- An AC adapter is a "wall wart" only if it obstructs another power socket.
+- You [should] never kill anyone who surrenders because you are at war with the state, not the person.
+Surrendering dissociates the person with the state.
+- Uniqlo is "unique clothing warehouse".
+- Virtually all (84%) of [US single-parent families](https://ifstudies.org/blog/five-facts-about-todays-single-fathers) have children with the mother.
 - India is called [*Bhārat*](https://en.wikipedia.org/wiki/India) in Hindi.
 - "Silt" is finer sand.
 Clay is finer silt.
 They might also be made from different minerals, but who's counting.
 - Starchy foods are just as good at clogging a drain as grease.